-- A. The individual may have a strong preference for routines and keeping things consistent. - i.
-They may have rituals which are important to them and when disrupted or interrupted, can result in emotional distress and challenges functioning. - ii.
-Any changes which may seem subtle or small to someone else may feel very significant to the individual. - B. Individuals may also present with very specific interests in certain areas and may hyperfocus or fixate on certain topics, ideas, or hobbies. - i.
-They may prefer to talk only about these areas and engage in particular activities and thus may struggle when redirected or when they cannot engage in preferred tasks.
+- 3. The individual may not show interest in relationships with others or, while they may have interest, they may struggle to connect. - 4.
+A person may have incentive to maintain an appearance of being more capable than they are to avoid bullying by peers. - a.
+The person may engage in behavior at the request of peers or to avoid conflict with peers without fully understanding the consequences of their behavior due to their disability. - 5.
+Difficulty with peer interactions can sometimes result in unintentional conflict. - B. The individual may have a strong preference for routines and keeping things consistent. - i.
+They may have rituals that are important to them and when disrupted or interrupted, can result in emotional distress and challenges functioning. - ii.
+Any changes, which may seem subtle or small to someone else may feel very significant to the individual. - C. Individuals may also present with very specific interests in certain areas and may hyperfocus or fixate on certain topics, ideas, or hobbies. - They may prefer to talk only about these areas and engage in particular activities and thus may struggle when redirected or when they cannot engage in preferred tasks.

-Unit 3 Mental Health and Intellectual and Developmental Disabilities
+Unit 2 Mental Health and Intellectual and Developmental Disabilities INSTRUCTOR NOTE: